14 Natural Allergy Remedies that Really Work

 Did you know this about these common essential oils?

-These plant-based wonders are naturally anti-inflammatory and have natural antihistamine qualities.
+These plant-based wonders are naturally anti-inflammatory and some have natural antihistamine qualities.

 Put a drop of one or each of these in your hand, combine with a carrier oil (I like Fractionated Coconut Oil because it won't stain clothes or bed linens and doesn't spoil) and place some on your cheeks, forehead, chest or sinuses.

-Alternatively, you could blend a drop of each of the following together and add a carrier oil and then use the resulting blend.
+Alternatively, you could blend a drop of each of the following together and add a carrier oil before using the resulting blend.

-Lemongrass – while lemon is often mentioned by essential oil bloggers as being an oil to combine with peppermint and lavender, Lemongrass has been shown to outperform many essential oils in being a natural antihistamine. (source)
+Lemongrass – while lemon is often mentioned by essential oil bloggers as being an oil to combine with peppermint and lavender, Lemongrass has been shown to outperform many essential oils in being a natural antihistamine

 We used this blend just this morning after my youngest and I started sneezing a bunch and we felt much better afterwards.